tomobones/computerSystemsExamples/README.md

 # Computer Systems

 Creating example files while working with the book *Computer Systems.
 A Programmer's Perspective*. by R. E. Bryant and D. R. O'Hallaron.
-Filenames have indexed with page and chapter.
+Filenames have indexed by page.